SaurabhSinghTheAnalyst/Video_Semantic_searching/README.md

 ```

 ### For Semantic Search:
-- **No API keys required!** The system uses local HuggingFace embeddings
+- **No API keys red!** The system uses local HuggingFace embeddings
 - Internet connection needed only for initial model download

 ## 🎯 Usage Guide